 Key Takeaway

 Full ratchet anti-dilution provides the strongest possible investor protection by adjusting conversion prices to the lowest subsequent share issuance price.
 However, this protection comes at a severe cost to founders and common shareholders, making it heavily negotiated and rare in modern venture capital.
-Understanding full ratchet mechanics helps founders anticipate down round risks and negotiate appropriate limitations or weighted average alternatives during fundraising.
+Understanding full ratchet mechanics helps founders anticipate down-round risks and negotiate appropriate limitations or weighted-average alternatives during fundraising — and to model the impact through a waterfall analysis of the resulting cap table at exit.